 Nearly every team that goes deep in the NCAA Tournament has an invaluable guard who controls the tempo, takes care of the basketball, and gets big buckets when needed.
 Kemba Walker, Shabazz Napier, Steph Curry, Mateen Cleaves, Dwayne Wade, Jairus Kyles, Ja Morant, Carsen Edwards, Kyle Guy.
 If you don’t have someone like that - or even better, multiple someones like that - then it simply will not work out in March.

 Teams only get one shot at it that time of year.
-If the players who hold the most responsibility over the basketball are turning it over, throwing up bricks, and getting blown by on dribble drives on a regular basis, then all those lost possessions and easy baskets will kill even the mightiest of regular season Goliaths.
-Just ask 2022-23 Purdue about that.
+If the players who hold the most responsibility over the basketball are turning it over, throwing up bricks, and getting blown by on dribble drives on a regular basis, then all those lost possessions and easy baskets will kill even the mightiest of regular-season Goliaths.
+Just ask Purdue about that in 2022- 23.

 Can the Team Win Away from Home?